2021–2022 Financial Aid Offer Information

 - Federal Loan Fees for Direct Subsidized Loans and Direct Unsubsidized Loans:

-- If your financial aid offer includes eligibility for an estimated Graduate PLUS Loan, please be aware that the offer is your maximum eligibility for the federal Graduate PLUS Loan.
+- If your financial aid offer includes Allowance for Graduate PLUS Loan, please be aware that the offer is your maximum allowance for the federal Graduate PLUS Loan.
 If you are interested in this federal student loan, follow the instructions listed under the Financial Aid Program Terms and Conditions section.

 You are not required to accept this loan and may decline it by following instructions listed in the section titled Instructions to Make a Decision on your Financial Aid Offer.